codurance/site/_posts/2018-01-06-living-a-coderetreat-as-a-facilitator.md

 - _'Why are you saving the state in each cell if you have the living cells in a specific list?'_ Last two points violate <a href="http://wiki.c2.com/?PrincipleOfLeastAstonishment" target="_blank">P.O.L.A.</a>
 - Focus on testing the state of the board without thinking about testing the behaviour firstly.
 When starting with the expected behaviour, tests about state of the board will come out.
 The book <a href="https://leanpub.com/4rulesofsimpledesign" target="_blank">Understanding the 4 Rules of Simple Design</a> by **Corey Haines** has a detailed chapter about it.

 My favorite session was the last one: swapping stations.
 Source code is not deleted at the end of the previous session and pairs write what they do and don't like about their code.
 Secondly, pairs move to the following station and then, they work on another pair's code trying to improve it.
-Among other things, they annotated:
+Among other things, they liked:

-- Like:
 - Located mutability
 - Separation of Concerns (SoC)
 - Design
 - Naming
 - Short methods
 - Simplicity
 - Following TDD

-- For improving:
+and for improving:

 - Visibility of methods
 - Readability
 - Encapsulation
 - Long methods
 - Next generation calculation
 - Over-engineering

 And I loved the moment _'Please!
 How can we compile Go code?'_.
 Pairs not only faced challenging improvements, but also unknown programming languages.
 So, collaboration happened not only in pairs, but also between pairs.
 It was awesome.